 In spite of all the great websites proclaiming that you will get "paid to travel", you are applying for a real job and they expect you to do a good job.
 Yes, there are a lot of jobs going unfilled, but if you want the better jobs in the best conditions, approach this job search with the same seriousness that you would in your home country.
 No one is going to pay you to travel.

 Okay, it's time to break a few rules

 - Put your photo on the top left or right corner of your resume.
 Present yourself professionally.
-Well groomed, a friendly smile, shirt and tie for a male and equivalent for a female.
+Well groomed, a friendly smile, shirt and tie for a male and equivalent for a female works best.
 SMILE.
 Most TEFL jobs are at language schools and your employer wants to know that you are professional AND friendly.
 She needs to know that her customers (your students) are going to benefit from and enjoy your presence in their classroom.
 So much so that they are going to be willing to pay real money on a regular basis to sit in your classroom.